cbcrg/bengen/Documentation.md

 Afterwards, **add the name of the image in the file [images_db_docker](https://github.com/cbcrg/bengen/blob/master/images_db_docker)**

+Last but not least, metadata files have to be integrated in the project.
+In the case of multiple sequence aligner you can do this by calling the [create-metadataDB.sh](https://github.com/cbcrg/bengen/blob/master/model/create-metadataDB.sh) script and answering yes when asked is the csv files need to be updated.
+In this way, metadata are automatically created and integrated in the project.
+**REMEMBER** : for the multiple sequence alignment prototype the test sequences MUST be in fasta format and their ending ".fa".
+The reference set of sequences can be supported in both xml and fasta format (endings respectively : ".xml.ref" and ".fa.ref".

 In the end, make a pull request.
 After the maintainer's approval the dataset will be automatically downlaoded by calling "make".